kliyer-ai/NDS-DNS/README.md

 you want, but it might be useful (especially for debugging).

 After finishing the resolver you need to implement caching and the DNS server.
-You can implement these in any order that you like.
-I suggest implementing the recursive part (the resolving) of your DNS server, before implementing the management of the servers zone.

 Wireshark and dns_client.py are useful tools for debugging your resolver.
 Wireshark and nslookup are useful tools for debugging your server.